hyrise/sql-parser/README.md

 ## License

-HYRISE sql-parser is licensed as open source after the OpenSource "Licence of the Hasso-Plattner Institute" declared in the LICENSE file of this project.
+HYRISE sql-parser is licensed as open source after the MIT License which is declared in the LICENSE file of this project.

 ## Contributers